kelu124/echomods/Worklog.md

 In 150 us you will get 6x12x150 = 10800 bits of data.
 On Wi-Fi speed 54Mb/s it will take 10800/54000000=0.0002s (200us) to send these data.

+In practice, we rather see 8Mbit/s, thats 1.2ms to send it.
+E

 #### Case of ESP8266

 Lower specs (for dev kit - 1 to 2 image / s OK)